 More Species Arriving

-May is at the doorstep.
+May is almost here.
 Peak migration has arrived in certain areas and will move north over the coming weeks.
-What migratory bird species are you observing?
-Report to Journey North.
+What migratory birds are you noticing?
+Report your observations to Journey North.

 Weather Forecasts for Migrating Songbirds

 After a slow start to spring, more favorable weather is boosting migration.
 Dr. David Aborn shares the latest news: